mre/navo-docs/README.md

 Here you will find more information on how to build the NAVO robot from scratch.
 This is a living documentation and I will update it as soon as I have some time!

+Please do visit frequently for further updates to this project!

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for